JayCrlt/GitHub_Tutorial/Courses/Git+R.md

 By the way, It would be awesome to add some mates you want to collaborate with, don't you think? 😉\
 You might find a collaborator section in the GitHub Settings (from your repository).\
 Your collaborator will pull ⬇️ your project and do some corrections.
 Let's say he does not like the colors and will change them.
 However, you are colorblind and cannot appreciate the changes made.
-Spoiler alert ⚠️: here is one of the best features that GitHub can provide.
-You will notice a history section in the commit section; click on it.
+Spoiler alert 🤭: here is one of the best features that GitHub can provide.
+You will notice a ``history`` section in the commit section; click on it.
 All the commits are listed, and you can go backwards if a change doesn't please you.
-Isn't it amazing?
+Isn't it amazing? 🤩

 ⚠️ Each time a change has been made from a collaborator, you will have to pull first before pushing.
 Otherwise, it might not work.